 If we were flying into a city on a Sunday and it was a day game and we got into whatever city, we’d make sure everybody knew, hey, we’re going to dinner.
 Morton’s, here, there.
 I don’t care if you want to go out or not you better be there, you’ve got to eat dinner.

 We had a lot of times where it was fifteen to eighteen players at a restaurant.
 I can’t tell you how a facet of missing the playing days is of the camaraderie of your teammates and the baseball life.
 The importance of good teams being better because of us having a better room, a better unit, no bull****.
-Not saying stuff didn’t come up where you have to put out the brushfires once in a while, but we had a nice, really tight room.
+Not saying stuff didn’t come up where you have to put out the brush fires once in a while, but we had a nice, really tight room.

 MMO: For your career, the catcher that you had behind the plate most was Mike Piazza.
 In recent years his defense has received better merit due to his pitch framing abilities.
 How was he for you behind the plate?

 Leiter: I liked him.
 Mike got hitting of course, he’s great.
 He also got what I thought was a real good strength of his; he knew every one of his pitchers and their strengths and weaknesses.
-And he really kind of laid on, if you’re going to get beat get beat with your best stuff.
+He really kind of laid on, if you’re going to get beat get beat with your best stuff.

-So it was a great relationship.
+It was a great relationship.
 I’m tight with Mike, we’re friends on and off the field.
 It was assurance and reassurance of a guy that was not only a prolific hitter and the center of our lineup, but he really gave a crap about wanting to catch a good game.
 And because of the criticism of him that (catching) wasn’t the best part of his game, he worked his ass off at it.

 He didn’t just say, “Oh, okay, I’m a hitter and I don’t care about the defense.”
 Not at all, man.
 He was always working at it.
 He did get a bum rap – he didn’t have Benito Santiago or Tony Pena’s arm – but it was more than enough and he cared about catching a good game and I thought he framed as good as anybody.